-You need to book the exact sessions your child is interested in attending at the point of payment whether this is by phone or by post.
+No. Your child chooses their sessions on their first morning at the Centre.
 Please check the timetable for the particular Centre you are interested in and have a range of options available as sessions may be full.
 Sessions have maximum capacity and no waiting lists are held.

 What happens if they cannot get three sessions they want?